Made in Pennsylvania

 At U. S. Steel, we believe our business thrives when we are actively engaged and involved in the communities where we make steel.

 U. S. Steel has been making steel in the Mon Valley since its inception in 1901, when Andrew Carnegie sold the Carnegie Steel Company.
-The Mon Valley Works employs more than 3,000 hardworking indiviuals, many of whom live in Mon Valley communities.
+The Mon Valley Works employs more than 3,000 hardworking individuals, many of whom live in Mon Valley communities.

 At U. S. Steel, we firmly believe that we are only as strong as the communities that we live and work in, and we deeply value the greater Pittsburgh community in which the Mon Valley Works operates.